-Last year, the Fish and I studied a poem each month.
-I wrote about how we studied each poem our Poem of the Month here.
-They really enjoyed this part of our studies, so I decided to go ahead and study more poems this year.
-I borrowed several poetry collections from the library at the beginning of the summer to determine what poems we would study this year.
+Last year, we studied a poem each month in our homeschool.
+The boys really enjoyed this and I wrote about how we studied each poem in our Poem of the Month post.
+Since we had so much fun, we decided to study more poems this year.
+I borrowed several poetry collections from the library at the beginning of the summer to determine what poems we would study.

 (Note: This post contains affiliate links for your convenience and to support this web-site.
 To learn more, read our full Disclosure Policy.)

 I decided rather than picking 10 unrelated poems like we did last year, that I would buy one of the collections of poems and take all of our poems for the year from it.
 I chose the National Geographic Book of Nature Poetry based upon the gorgeous photographs, the emphasis on nature and the accessibility of the poems for children.